Posted on: December 9, 2015

 If your tooth is still hurting after a few days, schedule a follow-up appointment to let your dentist take another look.
 Post-surgery adjustments do occasionally have to be made to make your teeth feel completely comfortable again.

-If your teeth are hurting, either because you’ve recently had a root canal or think you might need one, contact Baystate Dental to set up an appointment with our professional dentists today.Call today to schedule your appointment or request an appointment online.
+If your teeth are hurting, either because you’ve recently had a root canal or think you might need one, contact Baystate Dental to set up an appointment with our professional dentists today.Call today to schedule your appointment or book an appointment online.